msimecek/Azure-Speech-CLI/README.md

 Alternatively, you can go to [Releases](https://github.com/msimecek/Azure-Speech-CLI/releases) and download a compiled version for your operating system, or build directly from sources.

-> CLI is created with .NET Core and builds are currently running for both Windows and MacOS platforms.
+> CLI is created with .NET Core and builds are currently running for Windows, MacOS and Linux.
 >

 ### Configuration